Pometry/Raphtory/docs/user-guide/export/3_networkx.md

 In the below example we call `to_networkx()` on the network traffic graph, keeping all the default arguments so that it exports the full history.
 We extract `ServerA` from this graph and print to show how the history is modelled.

-!!! info
+!!!

     The resulting graph is a networkx `MultiDiGraph` since Raphtory graphs are both directed and have multiple edges between nodes.

 We call `to_networkx()` again, disabling the property and update history and reprint `ServerA` to show the difference.